-CARS.COM — Buying a high-mileage used car presents a number of unknowns: Has it been in an accident?
+CARS.COM — Buying a high-mileage car presents a number of unknowns: Has it been in an accident?
 How was it used for the last 100,000 miles?
-Was maintenance performed?
+Has it gotten regular maintenance?
 Is it a good deal?
-These questions are best answered by finding the right car as well as the right seller, and Cars.com has resources to help you do that.
+These questions are best answered by finding the right vehicle as well as the right seller, and Cars.com has resources to help you do that.
 Below, you'll find advice to prepare you for shopping for a high-mileage used car and a handy list of factors to consider.

 Related: More Used-Car Advice